-If the document is empty, or the cursor is placed at the top of the document, AUCTEX will default to insert a 'document' environment.
+If the document is empty, or the cursor is placed at the top of the document, $AUCT{FX}$ will default to insert a 'document' environment.

-Most of these are described further in the following sections, and you may easily specify more, as described in 'Customizing environments'.
+Most of these are described further in the following sections, and you may easily specify more.
+See Section 4.4.5 [Customizing environments], page 21.

-You can close the current environment with C-c ], but we suggest that you use C-c C-e to insert complete environments instead.
+You can close the current environment with C-c ], but we suggest that you use C-c C-eto insert complete environments instead.